atc-net/atc-template-dotnet-package/README.md

 # atc-template-repository
-Contains a template layout for any new repositories must adhere to
+Contains a template repository layout (branches/folders/files) that any new repositories must adhere to and follow.